 Dr. Andrew Goss’ research examines the scientific and technological interactions that have contributed to creating the modern world, in particular in the context of empires and colonialism.
 His teaching interest extends to the political and cultural history of Asia, the Middle East, and Europe.
 He is a leading expert on the history of science in Indonesia, and has published about the history of science, empire, and medicine.

 John Hayes is a historian of the 19th and 20th century United States, with a focus on the South.
-His first book, Hard, Hard Religion: Interracial Faith in the Poor South (UNC Press, 2017) analyzed a distinct folk Christianity crafted by impoverished people, Black and White, in the New South.
-His second book project, The People Rebelled, seeks to tell the complex story of the riot of May 11-12, 1970, in Augusta, Georgia—the largest Black rebellion in the Civil Rights/Black Power era South.
+His first book, Hard, Hard Religion: Interracial Faith in the Poor South (UNC Press, 2017) analyzed the distinct folk Christianity crafted by impoverished people, Black and White, in the New South.
+His second book project, The People Rebelled, seeks to tell the complex story of the "riot" of May 11-12, 1970, in Augusta, Georgia—the largest Black rebellion in the Civil Rights-Black Power era South.